Domain 4: Distribution & Channel Operations

 | Taplio | $39/mo Starter, $52 Standard, $65+ AI gen, $149 Pro | LinkedIn-only, founder/personal-brand operators | Best-in-class for founder-led playbooks |

-| AuthoredUp | $19.95/mo individual ($16.63 annual) | LinkedIn quality + formatting, no AI gen | Best for "human voice, polished" — no AI slop risk |
+| AuthoredUp | $19.95/mo individual ($16.63 annual) | LinkedIn quality + formatting, no AI gen | Best for "human voice, polished" with no AI slop risk |

 Recommendation: B2B teams in 2026 run two stacks.
 Sprout/Hootsuite for company-page + listening, Taplio/AuthoredUp for individual founder/exec profiles.
 Don't unify.